Old Moore's Almanac: History

 There were other copycats.
-An edition in 1900 of Old Moore by W. A. Quirke of 25, Wicklow Street, was the subject of a legal action by the proprietor of the genuine Old Moore's Almanac at the time, P.C.D.
-Warren.
-Not only was this new copycat edition stealing its thunder, it wasn't even producing original copy; it was stealing the exact copy from Old Moore's Almanac, and printing it under its own name.
+An edition in 1900 of Old Moore by W. A. Quirke of 25, Wicklow Street, was the subject of a legal action by the proprietor of the genuine Old Moore's Almanac at the time, P. C. D. Warren.
+Not only was this new copycat edition stealing its thunder, it was not even producing original copy; it was stealing the exact copy from Old Moore's Almanac, and printing it under its own name.

 Warren obtained an injunction against Quirke restraining him from publishing any almanac containing a list of fairs taken from the plaintiff's publication.
 This stopped the sale of Quirke's almanac and he was debarred from selling any copies of the issue in question.

 The Genuine Old Moore's Almanac then tried to copyright the name "Moore's Almanack."
 The court refused to grant exclusive use of the words "Old Moore" or "Moore's Almanack" to the plaintiff.
 This was due to the fact that many copycat almanacs were already published in England called "Old Moore's" and it would be too difficult to police.
 The ship had sailed.
 It is assumed that Old Moore's Almanack became Old Moore's Almanac, to distinguish it from all of the other non-genuine competitors.
 The almanac without the "k" was forevermore the genuine one.

 The perceived accuracy of the predictions gave Old Moore's Almanac its staying power.
 Theophilus Moore himself was said to have had a great skill in prophecy, and subsequent editors made sure that whoever did the predictions was good at it.

 The editor and the prophet have not always been the same person, as is the case in the 2018 edition.
-Michael Fanning, a native of Brackenstown, Co.
-Dublin, was a regular contributor to almanacs, and did some of the predictions for Old Moore's Almanac; Bernard O'Neill, of Blackwatertown on the Moy near Armagh, was the prophet for some time previous to 1914-15.
+Michael Fanning, a native of Brackenstown, County Dublin, was a regular contributor to almanacs, and did some of the predictions for Old Moore's Almanac; Bernard O'Neill, of Blackwatertown on the Moy near Armagh, was the prophet for some time previous to 1914-15.

 There are famous examples of predictions coming true in the past which made readers talk endlessly.
 In 1903 it was foretold that "a crown would fall from a kingly head" – the chance was, no doubt, rather a wide one, but when, in June, 1903, the King and Queen of Serbia were assassinated, who could doubt the vision of the prophet?
 In that year also, Old Moore declared that "the Eternal City would have cause to go into mourning," and the death of Pope Leo XIII in July, 1903 was the apparent fulfilment of that prophecy.